devuri/wp-framework/docs/src/guide/getting-started.md

 cd your-project-name
 ```

 You'll need to adjust the `.env` [environment file](../customization/environment-file) to align with your database settings and site URL.
-Ensure the `WP_HOME` variable accurately reflects your site's URL.
+Ensure the `HOME_URL` variable accurately reflects your site's URL.

 ## File Structure